Disorders of Sex Development

 Disorders of Sex Development (DSD)

-Sex Development or Sexual differentiation is a complex but well orchestrated process which starts at 7-8 weeks of pregnancy in the developing fetus and is practically complete by 12 weeks.
-Any interference or disturbance in this orderly set of events can results in reproductive organs not being properly formed- called Disorders of Sexual Differentiation (erstwhile known as Intersex).
-DSD was coined by International Consensus Conference on Intersex organized by the Lawson Wilkins Pediatric Endocrine Society and the European Society for Pediatric Endocrinology in 2006.
-It replaces the earlier term Intersex which was thought to be controversial as there was a lot of social stigma attached with it and it was insensitive towards the families and kids suffering from DSD.
+Sex Development or Sexual differentiation is a complex but well-orchestrated process which starts at 7-8 weeks of pregnancy in the developing fetus and is practically complete by 12 weeks.
+Any interference or disturbance in this orderly set of events can result in reproductive organs not being properly formed- called Disorders of Sexual Differentiation (erstwhile known as Intersex).
+DSD was coined by the International Consensus Conference on Intersex organized by the Lawson Wilkins Pediatric Endocrine Society and the European Society for Pediatric Endocrinology in 2006.
+It replaces the earlier term Intersex which was thought to be controversial as there was a lot of social stigma attached with it and it was insensitive towards families and kids suffering from DSD.

 New molecular research, better understanding, long term follow-up data and better surgical techniques have allowed us to offer a more comprehensive approach including counseling, planned surgical correction and appropriate gender assignment in these babies.